 but code that mutates the state of an automaton is quite different.
 The only way to mutate the state of a relational automaton is by sending it a message.
 A message is just a value, that is, a piece of data.
 For every type of message an automaton can accept there's a corresponding message handler that is invoked when such a message is received.
 The message handler is where the actual updating of the state of the automaton instance takes place.

-The first of the two above declarations defines the type of the message (which is just a tagged record containing all the information about a new user.
+The first declarations defines the type of the message, which is basically just a record containing all the information about a new user.
 The

 date_of_birth is optional.
 The only thing to note is the

 this keyword that is used to access the value of the message.
 There's also some syntactic sugar for the